HiddenTrail/semiauto/README.md

 2) semiautomatic testing
 3) fully automatic testing

+Below are described three different approaches to two main tasks of an example test:
+1) upload image file
+2) verify that uploaded image is correct one

 ## manual test
 Manual test is described in file [manual_test.txt](https://github.com/HiddenTrail/semiauto/blob/main/manual_test.txt).

+Everything including the main tasks of uploading and verifying are done wholly manually.

 ## semiautomatic test
 Semiautomatic test uses the [Dialogs library](https://robotframework.org/robotframework/latest/libraries/Dialogs.html).
 The test itself is written as Robot Framework test case but it offers instructions to tester via dialogs made with [Dialogs library](https://robotframework.org/robotframework/latest/libraries/Dialogs.html).

+Main tasks of uploading and verifying are done manually after receiving a prompt from the [Dialogs library](https://robotframework.org/robotframework/latest/libraries/Dialogs.html), everything else is done by the Robot Framework script.

 Semiautomatic test can be executed by:
 ```